CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

 ## Deformation Based Morphometry (DBM) -- Model build must be completed first

-Once a unbiased average model has been constructed, its possible to post-process the consensus deformation fields to produce Jacobian determinants which encode the voxel-wise distance from each input scan to the consensus average.
+Once a unbiased average model has been constructed, it's possible to post-process the consensus deformation fields to produce Jacobian determinants which encode the voxel-wise distance from each input scan to the consensus average.